AC59852/Toksan-RPG-Playground/README.md

 Here's a brief overview of the tech stack Toksan-Wiki uses:

 - This project uses the [React](https://vuejs.org/) JavaScript framework for all of the heavy lifting, this includes rendering all of the pages, dynamically loading content, conditionally rendering components, and more.
 - For content/data, the project uses [Google's cloud services of Firestore and Hosting](https://firebase.google.com/docs/firestore).
-The API produces JSON data which the site parses and uses within each component as needed.
+The data is loaded using collections which the site uses within each component as needed.
+This does have its limits, as the potential amount of data will end up being quite large, and will consume a lot of reads quickly.
 - The site is hosted using [Vercel](https://vercel.com), taking deployments from the GitHub repository.
 The site is also using a custom .tech domain.
 - The web app uses the font [Heebo](https://fonts.google.com/specimen/Heebo) as the font-families for headings and paragraph text respectively.
 - On top of these tools, the site uses VueX for state management, Vite for bundling, Vue PWA for manifest settings, and is styled using CSS3.